observabilitystack/k8s-observability-workshop/README.md

 ### 4) Easy editing via SSH

-For a smooth editing experience during the workshop, please install an editor that enables you to edit the files directly on a remote host.
+For a smooth editing experience during the workshop, please *install an editor* that enables you to edit the files directly on a remote host.
 We recommend [Visual Studio Code](https://code.visualstudio.com/).
+If you like working in the Terminal, we have *vim*, *emacs*, *nano*, *joe* and what not pre-installed.

 ## Questions?